Generalized discrete Markov spectra: Generalized Markov Equation and Generalized Markov Numbers

-From this section, we consider the generalization of Markov equation.
+From this point on, we work with a generalized Markov equation.
 More precisely, we consider the \emph{$(k_1,k_2,k_3)$-generalized Markov equation}

-where $k_1, k_2, k_3 \in \mathbb Z_{\ge 0}$.
+where $k_1, k_2, k_3 \in \mathbb Z_{\geq 0}$.
 We abbreviate this equation as the $(k_1,k_2,k_3)$-GM equation.

-A permutation of a positive integer solution to this equation is called a \emph{$(k_1,k_2,k_3)$-GM triple}, and a positive integer appearing in some $(k_1,k_2,k_3)$-GM triple is called a \emph{$(k_1,k_2,k_3)$-GM number}.
+A permutation of a positive integer solution to this equation is called a \emph{$(k_1,k_2,k_3)$-GM triple}, and a positive integer that appears in some $(k_1,k_2,k_3)$-GM triple is called a \emph{$(k_1,k_2,k_3)$-GM number}.
 Note that the definition of Markov triples includes all permutations of a solution.